Anaxarchus/gdscript-libs/README.md

-# godot-math
+# gdscript-libs

-A Go port for select godot/core/math classes and methods.
+A growing Go port for select gdscript classes and methods.